vereis/toggle/README.md

 - Add support for more flag types such as `:percentage` and `:datetime`.
 - Add support for deprecating flags and emitting deprecation warnings after a certain date.
 - Add support for hooks that can be run before or after a flag is enabled or disabled.
+- Add support for disabling the cache -- useful for tests.
 - Pluggable pub/sub strategies.
 - Add a `Phoenix.LiveView` interface for managing flags in real-time.
     - Including metrics and analytics for flag usage.